 HQ Creative Inclusion Lab.
 Created with a mission to increase representation and inclusivity, and led by June Sarpong OBE, our purpose is to discover and nurture debut authors from underrepresented communities – ongoing

 The Black Ballad X Influx First Novel Award will be open in September for Black British women writers who have completed their first (unpublished) novel.
-(We’ll inlcude links in September’s post)
+(We’ll inlcude links once available)

 At REWRITE we’re about supporting & celebrating Black Women & Women of Colour entrepreneurs.
 REWRITE Founder, Christina Fonthes, had the opportunity to interview Kru Patel, Co-founder of BeYou.